NAME

 All the regular expressions are pushed into a stack with the last

 specified expression considered first.
-The first match that
+The first match that succeeds is

-succeeds is used.
+used.

-As an example, the following expression transforms paths
+As an example, the following expression transforms paths in the form

-in the form generated/foo/bar
+to paths in the form

 :